Time To Read: 6 minutes

 Your mower is likely the biggest and most expensive lawn care tool you’ll buy.
 Don’t be afraid to devote a significant piece of your budget towards a high-quality lawnmower.
 A powerful, well-made mower allows you to complete work quickly and accurately.
 Plus, it helps convey an image of professionalism.

 For commercial use, you typically want a blade with a diameter of 30” or more.
 Anything smaller will impact your ability to mow quickly.
-Plus, smaller mowers usually break down easier and generally require more maintenance.
+Plus, smaller mowers usually break down more easily and generally require more maintenance.

 worker in dark protective clothing with a gas mower in his hands in picture